pocomane/brewed-in-the-apocalypse/bita.md

 scenarist should leave to em the opportunity to rollback and to said something else.

+# Basic discussion moove

 To gain confidence with the concept of move, we here review some moves that probably could be completely omitted as obvious them are.
 The first one:

-__Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
+__Describe the scene__ when you, the scenarist, have to start the session, you can resume the last scene or an older one, or start a completely new one.
 You do it telling some new event in the scene or reveal some new truth about the world.
 Nothing should clearly bring to troubles for the protagonists, neither if it is completely ignored by the characters.
 However, there may be an opportunity for the protagonists: something that can bring to good things for the protagonists if